mapsplugin/cordova-plugin-googlemaps-doc/v1.4.0/Installation/windows/cli/README.md

-With the phonegap-googlemaps-plugin, you can add a map into your application.
+With the cordova-googlemaps-plugin, you can add a map into your application.
 The plugin automatically handles access to Google Maps mobile SDKs.

 To install this plugin, you need to prepare your API keys for both **Google Maps Android API v2** and **Google Maps iOS SDK**.